DECLASSIFIED · NRG / DFA / EX-26.06 · READING COPY · DISTRIBUTION C

 The federation arguing with itself

-The most unusual feature of this exercise isn't the scenario — it's that the federation treats its own framing as something to be questioned, every turn.
+The most unusual feature of this simulation isn't the scenario — it's that the federation treats its own framing as something to be questioned, every turn.
 Biases get carried forward.
-CASS argues every turn.
-At turn 6 the federation added a new protocol item, the "modal-hold review," that asks: which of the questions we're still tracking actually still matter?
-At turn 7 it spun off three new variables and flagged one old one for retirement.
+CASS runs every turn.
+At turn 6 the federation added a new protocol item, the modal-hold review, that asks: which of the questions we're still tracking actually still matter?
+Across turns 7 through 10 the review produced three new tracked variables, one retired variable, two variable splits, a full taxonomy reconstruction, and one re-conceptualization of a variable that had hit the floor of the measurement scale.

 Across the turns